efraxpc/conceps-nodejs-challenge-gostack/README.md

 ### Tests passed

-✅ - Repositories should be able to create a new repository
-- [x] ✅ Repositories should be able to list the repositories
+✅  Repositories should be able to create a new repository ✅  Repositories should be able to list the repositories
 - [x] ✅ Repositories should be able to update repository
 - [x] ✅ Repositories should not be able to update a repository that does not exist
 - [x] ✅ Repositories should not be able to update repository likes manually